Ria424/developers-animatesdk-docs/index.md

 The History panel provides some other useful options as well.
 You can copy selected commands to the Clipboard, and you can view JavaScript commands that are generated while you are working in Animate.

-#### To copy commands from the History panel to the clipboard:
+#### To copy commands from the History panel to the clipboard

 1. Select one or more commands in the History panel.

 2. Do one of the following:

     - Click the Copy button.

     - Select Copy Steps from the panel menu.

-#### To view JavaScript commands in the History panel:
+#### To view JavaScript commands in the History panel

 - Select View > JavaScript in Panel from the panel menu.

 ### Saving JSFL files

 You can have JSFL scripts available within the Animate authoring environment by storing them in one of several folders within the Configuration folder.
 By default, the Configuration folder is in the following location:

 - Windows® 10™:

 *boot drive*\\Users\\*username*\\AppData\\Local\\Adobe\\Animate *version*\\*language*\\Configuration\\

 - Mac OS® X:

 Macintosh HD/Users/*username*/Library/Application Support/Adobe/Animate *version*/*language*/Configuration/